-The ScanNCut SDX2200D is the newest Brother craft cutting machine released in the UK, and our reviewer found it to be on par if not slightly better than Cricut Maker 3.
+The ScanNCut SDX2200D is the most complete Brother craft cutting machine released in the UK, and our reviewer found it to be on par if not slightly better than Cricut Maker 3.
+(This is the UK edition of the No.1 Brother ScanNCut machine on my list.)
 This is a great craft machine because it can do pretty much everything out of the box, including cutting 3mm thick materials without the need to buy a specific blade.

 This accessibility and adaptability runs through ScanNCut SDX2200D, generally.
 The inclusion of an onboard computer and LCD touchscreen means you can design projects directly in the machine without the need for a connected laptop or tablet.
 The built-in 600dpi scanner makes this even easier, enabling you to scan projects, patterns and drawings directly into the ScanNCut SDX2200D.

 If you do want to go deeper or work on a larger screen, you can use the free CanvasWorkspace but this is currently only available on PC and Mac (Cricut's equivalent, Design Space, is compatible with Android and some Chromebooks).
 The bottom line is the ScanNCut SDX2200D is a powerful and versatile machine that does everything out-of-the-box without the need for further spending on accessories.

 The ScanNCut SDX1200 is one of the more limited models in the Brother craft cutting machine lineup, though it still packs in 1,300 built-in designs, a scanner and LCD touchscreen to design and cut projects directly into the machine.